By: Erin M. Hussey, Esq.

 Lastly, as for the criterion of control, the court concludes that the control test is only meaningful if the “members’ interests are already aligned.”
 However, the AHPs operating under the Final Rule could consist of employer members with “widely disparate interests” and therefore, the “employers’ interests would not be aligned.”

 Additionally, the bona fide provisions make it easier for small employers to purchase coverage from an AHP and avoid the small group market rules.
 Therefore, the court concluded that making it easier to allow small employers, as well as working owners, to purchase coverage through an AHP and avoid individual and small group market rules was an “end-run” around the ACA.
-The court did note however, that pre-Final Rule, in the “rare instances” an association met the DOL’s prior bona fide association criteria, the association coverage would be considered a single group health plan and the number of total employees of all employer members would be counted to determine whether small or large group market rules applied.
+The court did note however, that pre-Final Rule, in the “rare instances” an association met the DOL’s prior bona fide association criteria, the association coverage would be considered in a single group health plan document and the number of total employees of all employer members would be counted to determine whether small or large group market rules applied.

 The above-noted provisions, that the court ordered to be vacated, are integral to the Final Rule.
 Those provisions expand the ability for AHPs to form and allow AHPs to offer coverage to more individuals and groups.
 The remaining portions of the Final Rule are unlikely to survive, besides what is codified at 29 C.F.R. § 2510.3-5(c)(1)(i), where an association of employers in the same trade, industry, line of business or profession, who form an AHP, can expand across state lines.
 We will be following the reactions to this ruling and how the DOL responds.